ikuhamada/state-examples/README.md

 ### Ni
 This example explains how to perform the SCF calculation of a spin polarized system.

+### H2
+This example explains how to perform the structural optimization and vibrational mode analysis by using a molecular system.

+### H2O
+This example explains how to perform the structural optimization and vibrational mode analysis by using a molecular system.

+### HCOOH
+Yet another example of a molecular system.

 ### C2H4
 This example explains how to perform the structural optimization and vibrational mode analysis by using a molecular system.
 A finite molecular dynamics simulation is also performed.